iotaledger/iota-sdk/bindings/wasm/README.md

 | Rocksdb      |         ❌         |          ✔️           |
 | Stronghold   |         ❌         |          ✔️           |

-*Node.js bindings only need to be compiled during `npm install` if a pre-compiled binary is not available for your platform.
+* The Node.js bindings only need to be compiled during `npm install` if a pre-compiled binary is not available for your platform.

 **tl;dr: Use the Node.js bindings if you can.
-The Wasm bindings are just more portable and support browser environments.
+The Wasm bindings are just more portable and support browser environments.**
-**

 ## Requirements